Categories

 Act on Climate Activism Earth Day Race to Zero Waste

-With a little planning you can donate and recycle most everything you might otherwise end up on the curb.
+With a little planning you can donate and recycle most everything that might otherwise end up on the curb.

-Every spring, thousands of students move out of apartments all over Philadelphia.
+Every spring and summer, thousands of students move out of apartments all over Philadelphia.
 Unfortunately, this process creates a lot of trash and can negatively impact our neighbors.

-But here’s the good news; it doesn’t have to be that way!
+But here’s the good news–it doesn’t have to be that way!
 There are so many resources available here in Philadelphia.
-With just a little bit of planning, you can have a positive impact on the environment as well as your community.
+With just a little bit of planning, you can have a positive impact on the environment and your community.

 Furniture Donation